 What to look for in a preschool program

 Literacy is a common benchmark for parents to gauge the academic rigor of a program.
 Books, words, letters, and writing materials should be accessible for all children throughout the day.
 Pre-reading skills can be developed through children’s experiences with letters and words in writing stations, art projects, reading nooks, music and more.
 Literacy can also be supported through the daily routine in the classroom, such as putting initials on helper charts or labeling where supplies are stored.
 Preschoolers should have opportunities to cut with kid-safe scissors, squeeze clay, and explore other materials that develop muscles and coordination necessary to hold a pencil and write.

 Math and science

 Play is paramount to learning and preparation for the academic experience in kindergarten.
-The ability to work with others cooperatively is learned through the development of play.
-Understanding how to negotiate, compromise and process the disappointment when not getting one’s way are all important skills for working on a team.
+The ability to work with others cooperatively is best learned through play.
+Understanding how to negotiate, compromise, and process the disappointment when not getting one’s way are all important skills for working on a team.
 Expressing needs to adults and ideas to peers can be challenging for young children, so the practice provided in preschool sets the stage for language expectations in kindergarten.